portel-dev/ncp/docs/guides/mcpb-installation.md

 # One-Click Installation with .mcpb Files

-## ⚠️ CRITICAL LIMITATION

-**The .mcpb installation ONLY installs NCP as an MCP server in Claude Desktop.
-It does NOT install the `ncp` CLI tool.**

-You will still need to run `npm install -g @portel/ncp` to get:
-- `ncp add <mcp-name>` - Add MCPs to your configuration
-- `ncp find <query>` - Search for tools from the command line
-- `ncp list` - List configured MCPs
-- `ncp remove <mcp-name>` - Remove MCPs
+## 🚀 Slim & Fast MCP-Only Bundle

+**The .mcpb installation is now optimized as a slim, MCP-only runtime:**

+✅ **What it includes:**
+- NCP MCP server (126KB compressed, 462KB unpacked)
+- All orchestration, discovery, and RAG capabilities
+- Optimized for fast startup and low memory usage

+❌ **What it excludes:**
+- CLI tools (`ncp add`, `ncp find`, `ncp list`, etc.)
-- All other CLI functionality
+- CLI dependencies (Commander.js, Inquirer.js, etc.)
+- 13% smaller than full package, 16% less unpacked size

+**Configuration methods:**
+1. **Manual JSON editing** (recommended for power users)
+2. **Optional:** Install npm package separately for CLI tools

-**Why this limitation exists:**
+**Why this design?**
 - .mcpb bundles use Claude Desktop's sandboxed Node.js runtime
 - This runtime is only available when Claude Desktop runs MCP servers
-- It's NOT in your system PATH, so CLI commands won't work
+- It's NOT in your system PATH, so CLI commands can't work
-- The `ncp` command requires global npm installation

-**Recommended approach:**
-1. Install via npm: `npm install -g @portel/ncp` (get CLI + MCP server)
-2. Configure your MCPs: `ncp add filesystem`, etc.
-3. Works with ALL MCP clients (Claude Desktop, Cursor, Cline, Continue)

-**Or for Claude Desktop users who prefer .mcpb:**
+- By excluding CLI code, we get faster startup and smaller bundle

+**Choose your workflow:**

+### Option A: Manual Configuration (Slim bundle only)
+1. Install .mcpb (fast, lightweight)
+2. Edit `~/.ncp/profiles/all.json` manually
+3. Perfect for automation, power users, production deployments

+### Option B: CLI + .mcpb (Both installed)
-1. Install .mcpb (Claude Desktop integration only)
+1. Install .mcpb (Claude Desktop integration)
-2. **ALSO** install via npm: `npm install -g @portel/ncp` (for CLI tools)
+2. Install npm: `npm install -g @portel/ncp` (CLI tools)
-3. Configure using CLI, use with Claude Desktop
+3. Use CLI to configure, benefit from slim .mcpb runtime

 ## What is a .mcpb file?